OpenTSDB/opentsdb.net/docs/source/user_guide/configuration.rst

    "tsd.search.enable", "Boolean", "Optional", "Whether or not to enable search functionality.
 If true, you must supply a valid ``tsd.search.plugin`` class name", "False", ""
    "tsd.search.plugin", "String", "Optional", "The class name of a search plugin to instantiate.
 If ``tsd.search.enable`` is set to false, this value is ignored.
    E.g. net.opentsdb.search.ElasticSearch", "", ""
+   "tsd.stats.canonical", "Boolean", "Optional", "Whether or not the FQDN should be returned with statistics requests.
+The default stats are returned with ""host=<hostname>"" which is not gauranteed to perform a lookup and return the FQDN.
+Setting this to true will perform a name lookup and return the fqdn if found, otherwise it may return the IP.
+The stats output should be ""fqdn=<hostname""", "false", ""
    "tsd.storage.enable_compaction", "Boolean", "Optional", "Whether or not to enable compactions", "True", "" "tsd.storage.flush_interval", "Integer", "Optional", "How often, in milliseconds, to flush the data point storage write buffer", "1000", "--flush-interval"
    "tsd.storage.hbase.data_table", "String", "Optional", "Name of the HBase table where data points are stored", "tsdb", "--table"